zsrtww/tww-gz/BUILDING.md

     - You can open a File Explorer window in the current WSL location by typing `explorer.exe .`
 <br/>

-3. Place a TWW ISO into the `isos` folder, and rename it according to the following:
+3. Make a folder called `isos` and place a TWW ISO there.
+Rename the file according to the following:
     - NTSCJ: `GZLJ01.iso`
     - NTSCE: `GZLE01.iso`
     - PAL: `GZLP01.iso`